fretzelgarcia8/stopwatch/README.md

-# ⏱️ Aesthetic Glassmorphism Stopwatch
+# Hello Kitty Glassmorphism Stopwatch

 A sleek, high-precision web-based stopwatch featuring a **Glassmorphism** design.
 This project combines a modern "frosted glass" aesthetic with a custom color palette and a playful, rounded interface.